How much will be paid

 - dispose of spoil in an appropriate manner

-- control and manage invasive alien species, if they’re present
+- control invasive non-native species, if they’re present

 - manage ditch water levels appropriately